Prompt cusps and the dark matter annihilation signal: Prompt cusp signal associated with the Galactic Center excess

-where $\rho(\ell,\Omega)$ is the density of the smooth halo.
+where $\rho(\ell,\Omega)$ is the density of the smooth halo at the position $\ell$ along the line of sight.
 The sum accounts for both the smooth halo and the prompt cusps.
-To evaluate the Galactic contribution to the diffuse $\gamma$-ray background, we average Eq.~(\ref{flux}) over the portion of the sky for which the Galactic latitude $\lvert b\rvert>20$~degrees.
-The extragalactic contribution to this background is

-where we neglect scattering with extragalactic background light, which is minor at these energies.\footnote{We also evaluated the extragalactic contribution using the \textsc{$\gamma$-cascade} code \cite{2019JCAP...01..013B}, which accounts for scattering with extragalactic background light, and the result was the same.} The resulting differential energy spectra are plotted in Fig.~\ref{spectrum} along with that of the measured diffuse $\gamma$-ray background \cite{2015ApJ...799...86A}, and the right-hand panel of Fig.~\ref{galactic} shows these components integrated over the the 1 to 10~GeV energy range.
-As we noted in the main text, dark matter in this scenario is required to account for a large fraction of the diffuse $\gamma$-ray flux in this range, which is incompatible with prior results indicating that nearly all of the diffuse flux can be attributed to astrophysical sources \cite{2019JCAP...03..019B}.
+For our own Galactic halo, $J_\mathrm{cusps}/M_\mathrm{DM}$ depends significantly on position due to influence of tidal forces and stellar encounters, and we use the \textsc{cusp-encounters} code to evaluate these effects \cite{2023MNRAS.523.1067S}.
+Meanwhile, from unresolved extragalactic structures, the average contribution to the energy flux is cosmologically redshifted and is given by